-Don’t forget to look at your brush maybe your style has changed so you may need to purchase a new one or just check to make certain there are no broken bristles* Please view post on brushes
+Now take a look at your brush maybe your style has changed so you may need to purchase a new one or just check to make certain there are no broken bristles.

 Its also time to review the shampoo and conditioner you are using.
 What you used in the warmer weather when there may have been more humidity will not give you the same results today.
-Its time to look at a shampoo with Hydrating properties which works well on finer hair as it will not add weight for make the hair limp.
-If you have drier coarser hair a shampoo with Moisturizing properties will make the hair softer.
+Its time to look at a gentler shampoo with hydrating properties this works well on finer hair as it will not add weight or make the hair limp.
+If you have drier coarser hair a shampoo with Moisturizing properties will make the hair more manageable and less flyaway.

 Those with drier hair should look for conditioners that say Moisturizing or with oils which will give you the needed moisture.
-When you correctly moisturize your hair should also feel soft, flexible and appear shinier.
+When you correctly moisturize your hair it should also feel soft, flexible and appear shiny.
 Curlier thick hair will also benefit from moisturizing conditioners.

-You should also add a weekly treatment; with Fine hair you may be dealing with dehydration or damage in which case a reconstructor works extremely well.
+A weekly treatment during this season for Fine hair you may be dealing with dehydration or damage in which case a re-constructor works extremely well.
 This will have both hydrating properties and will also strengthen your hair, adding strength adds Body/Volume.
 If you have Fine hair you will love this.
-This applies for fine curly hair.
+This also applies for fine curly hair.

 Thicker drier coarser hair will benefit from a treatment high in moisturizing ingredients, to achieve softening , flexibility and shine!
-Those with thicker curly hair can follow this coarse of action as well.
+Those with thicker curly hair can follow this course of action as well.

 Generally it's cold and dry outside and hot and dry inside, so lets get started.